-The Trustee is comfortable it has received the information required from LGIM and will continue to seek transaction costs from Standard Life.
+The Trustee is comfortable it has received the information required at this time.

 The Trustee is required to provide members with information on the effect of costs and charges on their pension pot.
-This information is publicly available on the following website https://meyertimber.com/pensions-regulations and members are directed towards this information in their annual benefit statements.

-On the next page, we have illustrated the cumulative effect of charges over time on a pot size of £50,000 for the default arrangement and the three funds for whom the majority of members are invested.
-We have complied with the statutory guidance in producing these examples.
+This information is publicly available on the following websites https://meyertimber.com/pensions-regulations and members are directed towards this information in their annual benefit statements.
+The Trustee has illustrated the cumulative effect of charges over time on a pot size of £50,000 for the four lifestyle strategies that the majority of members are invested in.
+The Trustee has complied with the statutory guidance in producing these examples, shown below.